skuchibhotla/ISR_Proj2/README.md

 In the example there are two queries first one is atheism,altism and second one is databas,silicon,query,document

 Dataset.txt this contains 20 news group data

+Implementation:

+The current working directory should contain two input files: Dataset.txt and input.txt.

+How to Compile?
+javac Projecttwo.java

+How to Run?
+java Projecttwo